Part of the Primo Personal Loans chain · locations

 Frequently Asked Questions

-Primo Personal Loans is best for consumers needing $100–$5,000 in emergency cash quickly and who have limited credit options.
-However, the broken Los Angeles location page, lack of transparent APR/fee disclosure, and absence of verifiable customer feedback present significant red flags.
+Primo Personal Loans is profile signals for consumers needing $100–$5,000 in emergency cash quickly and who have limited credit options.
+However, the broken Los Angeles location page, lack of listed APR/fee disclosure, and absence of verifiable customer feedback present significant red flags.
 Applicants should call (803) 674-5822 to confirm service availability in their state and obtain specific rates and terms before applying.

 • Consumers facing sudden emergencies needing $100–$1,000 who want to avoid traditional bank loans